Analyze and share your data with Excel templates

 Try out the sample Excel templates

-There are four Excel templates included with model-driven apps in Dynamics 365.
+There are four Excel templates included with customer engagement apps.

 The sample Excel templates were created with a specific record type (entity).
 You'll only be able to apply the template to records of the same record type.

 |Pipeline Management||Opportunity (Sales area)|

 |Case Summary||Case (Service area)|

 Open a list of records with information with the entity type that matches the sample template.
 For example, open a list of sales opportunities to apply the Pipeline Management template.